zakarialaoui10/awesome-morocco/api/doc.md

-Execute the following command in your terminal to navigate to the 'api' directory :
+Execute the following command in your terminal to navigate to the api directory :
 ```bash
   cd api
 ```